How to Make Rock Candy with Kids

 Step 1 in How to Make Rock Candy

 Gather your ingredients and tools.
 All you need is water, sugar, a clothespin, a pot for boiling, and a few wooden sticks to grow rock candy crystals in your kitchen!
 You might pick out a food color dye, too.
 We chose red.
+For the "sticks," we picked up a few bamboo skewers from the grocery store.

 Create your sugar solution.